|Sponsor a Vulture Transmitter|

 - Work with scientists, government agencies, non-profits, and students to design and implement the first data-drive strategy to monitor and conserve populations of seven globally threatened vulture species in the Horn of Africa.

 - Communicate our research findings to a broad audience, through governmental reports, scientific publications, social media posts, and in-person presentations.

-During the fall of 2018, we will deploy 40 GPS transmitters to identify critical vulture habitat and causes of mortality.
+During the fall of 2018, we deployed GPS transmitters to identify critical vulture habitat and causes of mortality.
 To document where vultures eat, roost, nest and migrate, we will track individuals with small solar-powered GPS units.
-We plan to trap, tag, and track eight individuals of five vulture species, each of which has never been tagged in the Horn of Africa.
+We trap, tag, and track eight individuals of five vulture species, each of which has never been tagged in the Horn of Africa.
 These include White-headed (critically endangered), Ruppell’s (critically endangered), White-backed (critically endangered), Lappet-faced (endangered), and Bearded (near threatened) vultures.
 We have already tracked Hooded (critically endangered) and Egyptian (endangered) vultures in Ethiopia, allowing us to identify critical habitat.